 Our walks are shorter and quieter, giving us special times together with all the beauty and magic that nature has to offer.

-We will post here on Mondays and Thursdays, and continue to post on our sister blog Tranature on Sundays and Wednesdays.
+We will post here on Mondays and Thursdays, and continue to post on our sister blog Tranature on Wednesdays.

 Wishing you all a happy Monday and a blessed Summer Solstice/Winter Solstice tomorrow,